-The standard rate of tax applied to reported profit on ordinary activities is 19% (2021: 19%).
+The standard rate of tax applied to reported profit on ordinary activities is 19% (2022: 19%).
 The Government announced in the Budget on 3 March 2021 that the main rate of corporation tax will increase to 25% for the financial year beginning 1 April 2023.
 Prior to this date, the rate of corporation tax will remain at 19%.
-The increase to 25% was substantively enacted at 24 May 2021 and therefore the deferred tax balances have been re-measured at 31 March 2022.
-The rate change resulted in an increase to the Company's deferred tax liability of £67.7m.
+The increase in the rate to 25% was substantively enacted on 24 May 2021, therefore the company has continued to measure deferred tax balances at 25%, this being the rate at which temporary differences are materially expected to unwind in future.
+The rate change resulted in an increase to the Company's deferred tax liability of £67.7m at 31 March 2022.

 Finance Bill 2021 also included draft legislation in respect of Capital Allowance 'Super-deductions' of 130% in respect of General Pool plant and machinery, alongside First Year Allowances of 50% for Special Rate Pool plant and machinery for the two years commencing 1 April 2021.
 The Company expects these changes, which were substantively enacted on 24 May 2021, to significantly increase the deduction for Capital Allowances in the financial years ending 31 March 2022 and 31 March 2023.
-An estimate of the super-deduction has been taken into account when calculating the effective tax for the current year.
+An estimate of the super-deduction has been taken into account when calculating the effective tax for the current year and prior year.
+Finance Bill 2023 introduced draft legislation, effective from 1 April 2023 to 31 March 2026, to allow 'Full Expensing' of 100% General Pool plant and machinery, alongside 50% for Special Rate Pool plant and machinery.
+The Company expects these changes to significantly increase the deductions for Capital Allowances in the financial years ending 31 March 2024 to 31 March 2026.